kramit/SC-200-Notes/sentinalnotes.md

 | where OperationName == "Create or Update Virtual Machine"or OperationName
 =="Create Deployment"
 | where ActivityStatus == "Succeeded"
+| make-series dcount(ResourceId)
-| make-seriesdcount(ResourceId) default=0 on EventSubmissionTimestamp
+default=0 on EventSubmissionTimestamp
 in range(ago(7d), now(), 1d) by Caller